 I use a Hoya NDx400 9 stop — “Big Stopper” — ND filter.
 It’s nearly impossible to focus once the filter is on the lens.
-Computing the exposure values for the use with an ND filter can be complicated.
-Slower Shutter is a simple app — in appearance and functionality — designed to assistance with long exposure photography.
+Computing the exposure values for the use of an ND filter can be complicated.
+Slower Shutter is a simple app -- in appearance and functionality -- designed to assist with long exposure photography.

 Long exposure photography isn't difficult but if you need help the, Slow Shutter's developer, Mike Wong, has written a simple tutorial.

 Slower Shutter is $0.99 in the App Store.